brisklabs/ResearchKit/README.md

-# ResearchKit
+# ResearchKit Bookmarks
-Open source internal and extended research, DL, ML, AI, Data Structures and Algorithms
+Open source internal and extended research, We use in our internal and commercial projects.

+**Focus in**
+- Data Structures and Algorithms
+- Machine Learning, Deep Learning and AI

 # Butterworth Band Pass
 Signal processing filter